 As a Dominant in your D/s type of play, you already put a huge amount of care and consideration into creating a safe, sane and consensual scene for your submissive with the intent to lead to deeper pleasure and explore boundaries and push them ever so slightly for growth.
 The growth of both Dominant and submissive.
 There is a perceived discomfort in going further and this is the exploration and negotiation between the two that leads to more depth.

-You lead your submissive and they want you to take them “two steps” further than you feel comfortable.
+You lead your submissive and they want you to take them “two steps” further than you feel comfortable with.

 The exercise and art form now becomes to seek discomfort for growth and pleasure using full force of “dom confidence” and lead into the unknown white spots on your map and plant your flag there.
 A land to be discovered together while drawing the map.
 The submissive needs to surrender and trust and listen to their body.
 From personal experience and conversation I know that the element of trust needs to propagate from heart to mind to body.